KasparEtter/ef1p/pages/number-theory/number-theory.md

 </table>

 <figcaption markdown="span" style="max-width: 525px;">
-Comparable security lengths as listed in section 5.6.1.1 starting on page 53 in [this recommendation](https://doi.org/10.6028/NIST.SP.800-57pt1r5) by the [National Institute of Standards and Technology (NIST)](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology).
+Comparable security strengths as listed in section 5.6.1.1 starting on page 53 in [this recommendation](https://doi.org/10.6028/NIST.SP.800-57pt1r5) by the [National Institute of Standards and Technology (NIST)](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology).
 The security level with the red background can no longer be considered secure.